 The future of Capsulomics

-Capsulomics has received several grants and had plenty of attention.
+Capsulomics has received several grants, investment funding, and has received plenty of attention.
 For Daniel, though, the most fulfilling aspect of his work is the feedback he gets from patients and physicians.

-“Nothing beats receiving a cold call or an email from a patient or physician saying they want to be a part of this, or asking how they can use this tech,” he says.
+“Nothing beats receiving a cold call or an email from a patient or physician saying they want to be a part of this, or asking how they can gain access to this tech,” he says.

 He says he hopes this work will make the technology widely available in the near future.
-“At the end of the day, the reason we started this business was because we wanted to make a difference,” he concludes.
+“At the end of the day, the reason we started this business was because we wanted to build a business that can make a positive difference; and working with such an amazing team on this has been one of the most fulfilling experiences of my life” he concludes.

 Discover more about